Middlewares#

 Middleware is a way to intercept individual resolve functions or a group of them and return a different result or throw an exception based on a condition.
-Each middleware can access everything that resolve function receives.
-The ability to access context and the Injector
+Each middleware can access everything that resolves function receives.
+The ability to access context and the Injector makes it even more powerful.

-Middleware function#
+Middleware function

-What is the event
+What is the event object?

 Take a look at the regular resolve function.